tytydraco/yessleep/out/The_Scream_of_the_Sky.md

 "Yeah, but this is different!
 This isn't just a storm, Dad!"
 I replied, trying to keep my voice steady.

-For what seemed like hours, we sat in the basement huddled together, the sound of crackling flames and the reverberation of thunder sounding like some sort of demonic symphony.
+For what seemed like hours, we sat in the basement huddled together, the sound of crackling flames and the reverberation of thunder sounding like the Devil's personal symphony.

  "We've faced worse, right?"
 I tried to reassure him, though my own heart was racing with fear.